- Meets with students who are struggling with academic and non-academic problems

 The information shared with the Auburn Cares staff do not fall under the same confidentiality levels of a healthcare provider or counselor.
+Auburn Cares staff do not provide clinical mental health services.
 Every effort is made to protect your privacy and the information discussed will only be shared in the context of assisting the student.
 The staff will share information on a need-to-know basis.
 In order to coordinate services, written releases of information are signed by the student, when necessary.

 When a report is submitted it is:

 - Routed in real time to the Auburn Cares staff

 - Reviewed during normal business hours to identify the specific concerns reported

 Frequently the Auburn Cares staff will consult with the reporting person for additional information.